RLOpenCatalyst/rg-doc/source/FSxForLustre.rst

 FSx for Lustre is a fully managed shared storage built on top of a popular high-performance file system.
 It provides sub-millisecond latency and hundreds of GBs/s throughput for workloads with shared storage.
 Create an instance of this file-system and connect it to your HPC workloads (PCluster) for enhanced performance.

+`Watch a video on how to provision an FSx for Lustre product. <https://www.youtube.com/embed/TIQANO-DOtg?start=85&end=163&autoplay=1>`_

 Parameters
 ----------